Afghanistan travel guide

 On 8 February 2017, six Afghan staff of the International Committee of the Red Cross (ICRC) were shot and killed in Jowzjan Province, Afghanistan.
 Two further staff members travelling in the same convoy are so far unaccounted for.

-• the FCO advise against all travel to Ghazni, Kapisa, Khost, Kunar, Laghman, Logar, Nangarhar, Nuristan, Paktika, Wardak and Paktya provinces and most districts of Parwan province
+The FCO advise against all travel to Ghazni, Kapisa, Khost, Kunar, Laghman, Logar, Nangarhar, Nuristan, Paktika, Wardak, Paktya and Parvan provinces, and Bamian province (except the capital, Bamian city).

-• the FCO advise against all but essential travel to Bamiyan, Panjshir and the Shekh Ali and Surkhi Parsa districts of Parwan province
+The FCO advise against all but essential travel to the city of Bamian and the province of Panjshir.

 The eastern region has been extremely volatile for some time, with almost daily suicide and roadside bomb attacks, shootings and rocket attacks.
 The region close to the Pakistani border is extremely dangerous with a high number of insurgents operating freely.
-On 17 October 2017, four Vehicle Borne explosive devices and twelve insurgents struck the Paktia Police Headquarters, killing 100 ANDSF personnel and injuring over 400.
+On 27 July 2019, a Vehicle Borne Explosive Device (VBED) struck a police headquarters in Ghazni province, killing 4 and injuring 30.
+Insurgents continue to fight each other in Nangarhar province while maintaining a steady stream of attacks against governmental and security forces, often causing civilian casualties.

 There are regular, large military operations in this region.
-There have been numerous daily attacks against the Security Forces and US-led coalition forces.
+There have been numerous daily attacks against Afghan and non-Afghan forces.
 There are also daily incidents of Improvised Explosive Devices (IED), suicide and rocket attacks, and direct fire attacks on security forces patrols, checkpoints and bases as well as on the local population.

 • the FCO advise against all travel to Helmand, Kandahar, Nimroz, Uruzgan and Zabul provinces

-There have been roadside bombs, suicide attacks, rocket attacks and criminal kidnappings throughout the western provinces and increased lawlessness in Western Ghor.
-There is little security infrastructure in Dai Kundi and westerners have been kidnapped there.
+There have been roadside bombs, suicide attacks, rocket attacks and criminal kidnappings throughout the western provinces and increased lawlessness in Western Ghowr.
+There is little security infrastructure in Daykondi and westerners have been kidnapped there.

 Local laws and customs